 I think it’s cool that I’m old enough to speak my mind without being shy and embarrassed about anything as I used to be.

-I think it’s cool that my face has frown lines and laugh lines that prove I’ve lived and survived it all!
-I think it’s awesome that this body of mine has given labor to two children.
+I think it’s cool that my face has frown lines and laugh lines, that prove I’ve lived and survived it all!
+I think it’s awesome that this body of mine has given labor to two children (even though I had three miscarriages too).

 More importantly, I think it’s cool that I have accepted me, my body, my flaws, my good and bad days, my less than perfect hair days, and my hormonal imbalances that sent me to the roof!
 Seriously, after some point, who’s counting our countless flaws.
 We are beautiful because we’re not perfect.